 26 May- last day to drop units

-May 26 is the last teaching day for standard semester two units.
+May 26 is the last teaching day for standard semester one units.
 It's impossible to drop units after this date as you will have completed the entire teaching period.

 So all of the dates discussed above are for standard semester two units.
 Some of the dates will be different if you're studying a unit with a different teaching period (e.g. full-year units, terms, trimesters).
 It's really important you check the dates when fees kick in as well as what's going to appear on your academic record.